 The Russian Constructicon is a free open-access electronic resource that offers a searchable database of Russian constructions.
-The new user interface of the Russian Constructicon is available at http://russian-constructicon.herokuapp.com/#
+The new user interface of the Russian Constructicon is available at https://constructicon.github.io/russian/.
+Some features of this website are still under construction.

-The constructions are accompanied with thorough descriptions of their properties and illustrative examples from the Russian National Corpus (www.ruscorpora.ru).
+The current version of the database contains 2,265 constructions.
+The constructions are accompanied with thorough descriptions of their properties and illustrative corpus-based examples.
 Descriptions are provided by linguists and translated into English and Norwegian.

 The Russian Constructicon is designed to be a useful research-based linguistic and pedagogical tool for both linguists and L2 learners of Russian.
 We collect multi-word constructions of a particular type, namely those constructions that have been termed “partially schematic” (Ehrlemark et al. 2018).
 Such constructions lie between the two extremes of fully idiomatic expressions on the one hand and fully compositional syntactic sequences on the other hand (Janda et al. 2018).
 These constructions are difficult to account for in terms of either lexicon or grammar alone.
 They have both open slots and constraints on the fillers.